Say Goodbye to the Heroic Leader

 However, Petrie also believes that with the decline of the heroic leader, comes the power and potential of collective leadership.

 The complexity of our environment increasingly calls for collaboration between various stakeholders who each hold a different aspect of the reality—and many of whom must themselves adapt and grow if the problem is to be solved.
 These groups (which often cross geographies, reporting lines, and organizations) need to share information, create plans, influence each other, and make decisions.

+While individual competencies still matter, what will become more important are networks of leaders.
 Making the shift to collective leadership will also mean we need to rethink how we define leadership.

-Everyone can and needs to think of themselves as a leader.
+Everyone can, and needs, to think of themselves as a leader.
 It is not about a formal position of appointed or elected authority.
 In fact, who the leader is has become less important than the actual process and system.

-It follows then if we start to think about leadership as a shared process, rather than an individual set of skills, we must invest in and learn new ways to help develop more leadership.
+It follows then if we start to think about leadership as a shared process, rather than just an individual set of skills, we must invest in and learn new ways to help develop more leadership.
 It also means we need to ensure open and authentic communication, flattened hierarchies, distributed resources and decision-making, and little, if any, “command and control”.

 Ultimately this approach will lead us to a new definition of leadership because the distinction between who is a leader and who is a follower will become less clear and far less important.
 Instead, leadership will be better defined as a process of building the relationships that result in collaborative direction, innovation, and commitment.